-Registered dietitians help critically ill children get necessary nutrition for recoveryJune 28th, 2013 in Health /
+Registered dietitians help critically ill children get necessary nutrition for recoveryJune 28, 2013 in Medicine & Health / Health

 For the first time, researchers investigated enteral nutrition and caloric requirements (CR) among critically ill children in a new report published in the Journal of the Academy of Nutrition and Dietetics.
 This study also showed the value of including registered dietitians in the medical team.

 Providing early nutritional support through the intestine, or enteral route, to critically ill adults has been an effective strategy to improve the healing process.
 Using a similar approach with critically ill children, however, may present challenges, such as an inability to accurately estimate CR or an inability to administer the CR because of fluid restrictions, procedures, and other barriers.
 Despite these perceived challenges and a lack of data, many experts believe that early enteral nutrition should be considered in most Pediatric Intensive Care Unit (PICU) patients.